 If you have both installed and you want to use a specific one then set the environment variable QT_API to either “pyqt” or “pyside”.
 This is the same procedure as for Matplotlib.

 Ginga’s Tk support is limited to the viewing widget itself.
-For overplotting (graphics) support, you will also need:
+For overplotting (graphics) support, you will also need one of: